mikepsinn/dFDA-DAO/constitution/6-tokenomics.md

 👈 [Back to Table of Contents](../)

-The CureDAO token is the economic driver of the CureDAO platform.
-Tokens are obtained by contributing work, data, IP, or funds to CureDAO.
+The deFDA token is the economic driver of the deFDA platform.
+Tokens are obtained by contributing work, data, IP, or funds to deFDA.
 The core function of $dCURES is to incentivize data sharing and open-source collaboration.

 dCURES tokens grant [Citizen Scientists](5-organization.md) the right to decide: